rackerlabs/rackspace-how-to/content/rackspace-email/updating-your-whois-information.md

 - **Applies to:** Administrator
 - **Difficulty:** Easy
 - **Time needed:** Approximately 15 minutes to update WHOIS and confirm changes
-- **Tools required:**  Access to Control Panel and WHOIS email contact
+- **Tools required:**  Access to Control Panel and WHOIS contact email address

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).